 Before your treatments start, the radiation team will determine the correct angles for aiming the radiation beams and the proper dose of radiation.
-Radiation therapy is much like getting an x-ray, but the radiation is more intense (stronger).
+Treatment is much like getting an x-ray, but the radiation dose is stronger.
 The procedure itself is painless.
 Each treatment lasts only a few minutes, but the setup time – getting you into place for treatment – usually takes longer.
 Most often, radiation treatments are given 5 days a week for several weeks, but this can vary based on the reason it’s being given.

 The main side effects of lung radiation therapy are fatigue (tiredness) and temporary sunburn-like skin changes where the radiation passed through the skin.
-If high doses are given, radiation therapy can cause scar tissue to form in the lungs, which can lead to trouble breathing and an increased risk of infections.
+If high doses are given, radiation therapy can cause scar tissue to form in the lungs over time, which might lead to trouble breathing and an increased risk of pneumonia.

 Drugs containing radioactive particles may be useful in treating some widespread carcinoid tumors.
-For this type of treatment, doctors use some of the same drugs used in radionuclide scans (see the section called “How are lung carcinoid tumors diagnosed?”), such as MIBG and octreotide, but they are attached to more strongly radioactive particles than are used in the scans.
+For this type of treatment, doctors use some of the same drugs used in radionuclide scans (see the section “How are lung carcinoid tumors diagnosed?”), such as MIBG and octreotide, but they are attached to more strongly radioactive particles than are used in the scans.
 Once injected into the body, these drugs attach to carcinoid tumor cells.
 This lets doctors deliver high doses of radiation directly to the tumors.
 Some early results have been promising, but this type of treatment is not widely used at this time (see “What’s new in lung carcinoid tumor research and treatment?”).